JoesCat/gimp-fix-ca/README.md

 Lateral chromatic aberration appears due to lens imperfection.
-For this type of CA, the center of the image has no CA and the CA gradually increase toward the border.
-So the original image, rather than a cropped version, should be used to eliminate the CA.
+For this type of CA, the center of the image has no CA and the CA gradually increases toward the borders.
+The original camera image, rather than a cropped version, should be used to eliminate this type of CA.

 Below left is the image used to demonstrate Fix-CA plug-in capability [full sized original here](img-fix-ca/full-Wat_Pathum_Wanaram.jpg) available under the